cooperhewitt/collection-people/README.md

-These are [people who've had a hand in the Cooper Hewitt collection](http://collection.cooperhewitt.org/people/) who we _think_ we know about at another institution or in another database of people. **As of this writing there are some mistakes in this list** but it's mostly correct and a valuable resource and a step, however, in the right direction.
+These are [people who've had a hand in the Cooper Hewitt collection](http://collection.cooperhewitt.org/people/) who we _think_ we know about at another institution or in another database of people. **As of this writing there are some mistakes in this list** but it's mostly correct and a valuable resource and a step, however small, in the right direction.

 _This list was generated using some pretty naive code that really only concerned itself with names and concordances that could be inferred with the simplest of